harshit-saraswat/100-days-of-code/r1-log.md

 Continued working on css-personal-cv and finished the styling as per the course.
 Now will add new pages for each skill-set to show my work.
 The styling process seemed to be more interesting than I thought it to be.

 ### R1D4
+Started adding personal touches and additions.
+Added a side nav drawer with minimal animation.
+Got stuck at a few places but fixed it after a little googling.

+### R1D5